Job title: Consultant – Business & Human Rights

 - Example of an unedited piece of writing

-- At least two referees (these will not be contacted without prior consent)
+- At least three referees (these will not be contacted without prior consent)